 It might surprise you, but AI as a theory is in fact centuries old, entertained as a fantastical concept by scientists and philosophers alike.
 Early ideas about AI even found their way into popular fiction – most famously Mary Shelley’s Frankenstein, which arguably set the tone for the deep-seated suspicion with which the popular imagination still treats the notion of artificial intelligence to this day.

 As a tangible, practical science, however, AI emerged in the mid twentieth century.
 Still, it’s at least more than half a century in the making.
-And from its humble beginnings solving mathematical equations, AI has evolved into something infinitely (literally) more sophisticated – capable of anything from machine-learning to “deep-learning”.
+And from its humble beginnings solving mathematical equations, AI has evolved into something infinitely (literally) more sophisticated.

 While considerably less sophisticated in origin and form, ABM is itself the product of the accumulated knowledge and experience of a generation of marketers.
-Nothing about “ABM” as a phenomenon is revolutionary in its own right – account-based marketing simply applies tried-and-tested marketing tactics in a novel way, and uses them to inform a holistic, overarching approach to B2B marketing itself (and sales, if we’re talking account-based everything).
+Nothing about “ABM” as a phenomenon is revolutionary in its own right — account-based marketing simply applies tried-and-tested marketing tactics in a novel way, and uses them to inform a holistic, overarching approach to B2B marketing (and sales) itself.

 Yet precisely because of their years of refinement, both AI and ABM are relatively simple to integrate into your business.
 As mentioned, ABM isn’t a totally new strategy, but rather an approach to marketing which can be adopted either in-tandem with non-ABM lead generation strategies, or as a way of refining them.